xbeat/Machine-Learning/README.md

 Graph Data Structure Fundamentals

 A graph is a non-linear data structure consisting of vertices (nodes) and edges connecting these vertices.
 In Python, we can implement a graph using adjacency lists, where each vertex maintains a list of its adjacent vertices, providing an efficient representation for sparse graphs.

+## Feedforward Neural Network Fundamentals

+Neural Network Fundamentals and Architecture

+In feedforward neural networks, information flows unidirectionally from input to output layers through hidden layers.
+Each neuron receives inputs, applies weights, adds a bias term, and processes the result through an activation function to produce an output signal.

 ## Univariate Analysis of Continuous Variables in Python